mateusamarall/mateusamarall/readme.md

  A FullStack developer focused on JavaScript ecosystem.

-I work at <a href="https://www.kfe.com.br">KFE SOFTWARE</a> as developer intern doing my best every day, learning e applying what I've learned.
+At the moment I'm working at <a href="https://www.kfe.com.br">KFE SOFTWARE</a> as developer intern doing my best every day, learning e applying what I've learned.

 Techs: ReactJS, React Native, NodeJS and MySQL.
 Besides these technologies currently I've learned  PHP.